labordynamicsinstitute/ldilab-manual/11-03-workflow-in-progress.md

 (in-progress)=
 # In Progress

-At this point, the repository exists.

 (collecting-information)=
 ## Collecting information

-At this stage, you are collecting information.
+At this stage,  the repository exists.
+You are now collecting information.

 - [ ] Fill out the following fields in the Jira ticket (some may be pre-populated):
     - [x] `Replication package URL` In almost all cases, this is the openICPSR repo for which you will have received a notification email.